reearth/docs.reearth.io/user-manual/getting-started/environment-setting/browser-setup.md

 - ChromeOS
 - iOS 11+
 - Android 10+

 ## Supported Display Monitors

 For efficient editing with Re:Earth, a monitor with a resolution of 1000x700 pixels or higher is required.

 As long as the screen of your device supports this resolution, you can use Re:Earth on desktop PCs, laptops, and tablets such as iPad without any problems.

-Projects created and published with Re:Earth are able to be viewd on iPhone and other smart phone displays.
+Projects created and published with Re:Earth are able to be viewd on iPhone and other smart phone.

-However, the editing screen of Re:Earth does not support smartphone display.
+However, the editing screen of Re:Earth does not support smartphone.

 ## Graphics cards

 Re:Earth uses WebGL to display the globe.

 Therefore, Re:Earth requires a graphics card or graphics chip that supports WebGL.
-Many of the CPUs used in recent PCs and tablets, as well as many mobile devices, have built-in graphics chips, and Re:Earth will run without any problems in most cases.
+Many of PCs and Tablets CPUs used it in recent time, as well as many mobile devices, has built-in graphics chips, and Re:Earth will run without any problems in most cases.

 If you want to work more comfortably on a desktop PC, we recommend installing a graphics card such as the recently released Nvidia GeForce series or AMD Radeon series.